Consecutive primes and Legendre symbols

 for all $0\ls i<j\ls m$, where $p_k$ denotes the $k$-th prime, and $(\f {\cdot}p)$ denotes the Legendre symbol for any odd prime $p$.
 We also prove that under the Generalized Riemann Hypothesis there are infinitely many positive integers $n$ such that $p_{n+i}$ is a primitive root modulo $p_{n+j}$ for any distinct $i$ and $j$ among $0,1,\ldots,m$. \endabstract 2010 {\it Mathematics Subject Classification}.
-Primary 11A41; Secondary 11A07, 11A15, 11N99. {\it Keywords}.
-Consequtive primes, Legendre symbols, quadratic residues.
-The second author is supported by the National Natural Science Foundation (Grant No. 11171140) of China. \endthanks \endtopmatter \document
+Primary 11A41, 11N05; Secondary 11A07, 11A15. {\it Keywords}.
+Consecutive primes, Legendre symbols, quadratic residues, primitive roots.
+The first author is supported by the National Natural Science Foundation of China (grant 11671197), and the second author is supported by the National Natural Science Foundation of China (grant 11571162) and the NSFC-RFBR Cooperation and Exchange Program (grant no. 11811530072). \endthanks \endtopmatter \document

 \heading{1.
 Introduction}\endheading

 For $n\in\Z^+=\{1,2,3,\ldots\}$ let $p_n$ denote the $n$-th prime.
 The famous twin prime conjecture asserts that $p_{n+1}-p_n=2$ for infinitely many $n\in\Z^+$.
 Although this remains open, recently Y. Zhang [Z] was able to prove that